danielace1/moviesdeck-bootstrap/README.md

 - _Navbar_ : Navigate through the collection and other important sections smoothly.
 - _Carousel_ : Highlight and cycle through featured films effortlessly.
 - _Cards_ : Display movie details in a structured and aesthetic format.
-- _Video Popup_ : Engage with trailers or clips through an AJAX-powered video modal, for an on-the-spot cinematic experience.

 **_Feel free to explore the code, suggest improvements, or fork the project!_**